benbai123/Front-end-Developer-Interview-Questions/answer/CSS Questions/README.md

       * Currently I use ZK which has it's own system to manage Component and resources.
       * Regarding the parent question, the process I use is progressive enhancement, the techniques I use depending on the target issue (talk more example to describe if needed).
 * What are the different ways to visually hide content (and make it available only for screen readers)?
-  * Ans: Control positio of text by `text-indent: -10000px;` or `position: fixed; left: -10000px;`, or probably use opacity/control its color to make it invisible, need to test which property will also skipped by screen readers actually.
+  * Ans: Control position of text by `text-indent: -10000px;` or `position: fixed; left: -10000px;`, or probably use opacity/control its color to make it invisible, need to test which property will also skipped by screen readers actually.
 * Have you ever used a grid system, and if so, what do you prefer?
   * Ans: I tried two, ZK's grid component and bootstrap's grid system (I am not sure whether flex box model and table are grid systems, looks similarly).
 I prefer bootstrap since its pretty straight forward, just need to know little class names/rules and easy to control.
 It mix style into HTML a bit but its acceptable for me.
   * Update: One day later I found Grid System also related to Graphic Design, bootstrap even better when consider this, it makes a bridge between Designer and Developer.